Symmetry and Dirac points in graphene spectrum: Degeneracies in the spectrum at the point

 \subsection{Graph examples}

-While the proof of Theorem~\ref{thm:mult} was formulated for continuous differential operators in $\R^2$, the method applies to other models, such as graphs, with a little adjustment.
+While the splitting of Section~\ref{sec:full_split} was formulated for continuous differential operators in $\R^2$, the method applies to other models, such as graphs, with a little adjustment.
 Here we explain, by example, the construction of the operators $Q_j$.

 \begin{example} It is easier to start with an example that has a richer structure, such as the periodic graph of Fig.~\ref{fig:graph_example}(a).
 It is assumed that the black and white vertices have different potential, therefore $V$ symmetry is broken, while $R$ and $F$ symmetries are still present.